Age And Your Ability To Qualify For Long-Term Care Inaurance?

 - Premiums increase on your birthday, up until the time you apply for coverage and are approved.
 On approval, your age does not effect your premiums going forward.

 As we live longer, healthier lives, we can look forward to spending more time in retirement.
 Travelling, recreational sports, and pursuing the grandkids across the country are becoming increasingly common possibilities in retirement.
-But, before we get there, how would a Long-Term Care (LTC) experience impact your financial resources required for theses desired activities?
+But, before we get there, how would a Long-Term Care (LTC) experience impact your financial resources that are required for these desired activities?
 What impact would it have on your retirement income security?

 Increasingly we know, types of Long-Term Care services can be very costly.
-Americans pay an average $97452.* a year for a private nursing facility.
-With the rapidly increasing costs of healthcare, the price may be much higher in the future.
+Americans pay an average $97452.* a year for a private room nursing facility.
+With the rapidly increasing costs of healthcare, the price for LTC services will increse in the future.

 ANA, through Anchor Health Administrators, ("Official LTC provider and Designated Advocate for ANA") is pleased to offer a comprehensive LTC program for eligible Nurses and their Families.
 This LTC program is designed to provide multiple resources, products and funding options to address your personal long-term care needs.